AlexandreMota-hub/MachineLearning/README.md

   9- Naive Bayes<br />
   10 -CART<br />
 # Coding method of progression
-Coding will be made in three steps:
+Coding will be made in three steps:<br />
 1- Get algorithm working with simple data<br />
 2- Get real-world data in a format usable by the algorithm <br />
 3- Apply algorithm concept to the real-world scenario.